 Students are expected to arrive on time to every class - everyday.
 We expect that all students will be seated and ready to learn when the bell rings.
 When students arrive late to class, instruction is disrupted for all other students.
-Should your student arrive late to school for any reason, s/he must sign in at the Attendance Window located next to the Library.
-If your student arrives late to school without a verified valid excuse, the following consequences will be enforced.
-Please note that tardies are taken into account on a weekly basis:
+Should your student arrive late to school for any reason, s/he must sign in at the Check-In/Check-Out Station located next to the Library.
+If your student arrives late to school without a verified valid excuse, the following consequences will be enforced: